London cable car: Proposed London Cable Car

 On 4 July 2010, Transport for London (TfL) announced plans to develop a cable car crossing over the River Thames, which would be the first urban cable car in the United Kingdom.
 Designed by Wilkinson Eyre Architects, Expedition Engineering and Buro Happold, it would cross the river at a height up to 90 m, higher than The O2, which is nearby.
 The cable car would provide a crossing every 15 seconds, with a maximum capacity of 2,500 passengers per hour in each direction, about 50 busloads.
 Bicycles could be carried, and passengers would be able to pay for their journeys with pay-as-you-go Oyster cards.

 A planning application was submitted to the London Borough of Newham, using the name London Cable Car, in October 2010 for the "erection of a cable car for the length of 1100 m over the River Thames from North Greenwich Peninsula to Royal Victoria Dock at a minimum clearance of 54.1 m above mean high water springs".
-The application listed the structures planned for the service on the north side of the Thames as an 87 m north main tower at Clyde Wharf, a 66 m north intermediate tower south of the Docklands Light Railway tracks roughly midway between Canning Town and West Silvertown stations, a two-storey gondola station and "boat impact protection" in Royal Victoria Dock.
+The application listed the structures planned for the service on the north side of the Thames as a 87 m north main tower at Clyde Wharf, a 66 m north intermediate tower south of the Docklands Light Railway tracks roughly midway between Canning Town and West Silvertown stations, a two-storey gondola station and "boat impact protection" in Royal Victoria Dock.
 South of the river there is a 60 m main support tower and a boarding station within the car park of the O2.

 When the project was announced, TfL's initial budget was £25 million; they announced this would be entirely funded by private finance.
 This figure was first revised to £45 million, and by September 2011 had more than doubled to £60 million, reportedly because TfL had not included the costs of legal advice, project management, land acquisition and other costs.
 TfL planned to make up the shortfall by paying for the project out of the London Rail budget, applying for funding from the European Regional Development Fund (ERDF) and seeking commercial sponsorship. €9.7 million of ERDF support, out of an estimated €65.56 million total budget, was agreed on 9 July 2012.

 In January 2011, News International was planning to sponsor the project, but withdrew its offer.
 In October 2011 it was announced that the Dubai-based airline Emirates would provide £36 million in a ten-year sponsorship deal which included branding of the cable car service with the airline's name.